Kunal172/Aakanksha-Fashion-Website/README.md

 #  Fashion Website

-A web application for purchasing things like fashion wear, beauty things and handicrafts.
-This web application was created during my internship at Aaakansha.
+It is a web application for purchasing fashion wear, beauty things, and handicrafts.
+It was created during the internship at Aaakansha.

-Backend and some pages of frontend was created by the other team members of Aakansha team.
+Backend and some pages of frontend were created by the other team members of the Aakansha team.

 ## Features